HashimThePassionate/Django/README.md

-# Welcome to my GitHub repository!
+# Welcome to my GitHub Django Zero to Hero repository!
 ## Table of Contents
 - [Cloning the Repository](#Cloning-the-Repository)
 - [Steps to install Django globally](#Steps-to-install-Django-globally)